jen-taylor-shopify/JavaScript-fundamentals/scope-lexical-context-and-closures.md

 -  ？Question: `changeBy()` is not a "closure" because it isn't hoisted like `increment()`, `decrement()`, and `value()` and doesn't require the program to remember its parent lexical environment?????

 - We can use closures to treat our functions like APIs that expose specific funcitons but also keep some of the logic internal and private
-- this "Revealing module" uses closure to keep specific logic contained in a specific scope that is revealed only when its wanted:
+- The following example uses the module design pattern, which uses closure to keep specific logic contained in a specific scope that is revealed only when its wanted:
 ```
 function CoolModule() {
 	var something = "cool";